MaastrichtU-IDS/d2s-download/README.md

 * Error handling (if a download fail report it and continue with other download)
 * Log (log everything in download.log file)
-* Test if the download properly worked
+* Testing if the download properly worked
 * Use Python to handle errors, test and running the pipeline?